Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 Now that we have securely captured the card information, we need to securely store the card.

 To do this, we will tokenize the data with Basis Theory.
-Basis Theory handles all of the secure encryption and storage of the cardholder data and returns a non-sensitive token which can be stored in your database.
+Basis Theory handles all of the secure encryption and storage of the cardholder data and returns a non-sensitive token identifier that can be stored in your database.

 ### Tokenize the Card

-Inside of your `CardForm`, we will update the `submit` function to tokenize the card using the PCI compliant [`card` Token Type](https://docs.basistheory.com/#token-types-card):
+Inside of your `CardForm`, we will update the `submit` function to tokenize the card using the PCI-compliant [`card` Token Type](https://docs.basistheory.com/#token-types-card):

 ```jsx
 const submit = async () => {